 What Chickens Lay Pink Eggs?
 The pink egg is another name for a faded brown egg layer.
 Common brown laying breeds that are said to lay pink eggs include Silkie chickens, Easter Eggers, Langshan, Australorps, Plymouth Rocks, Asil, Barred Rocks, and Light Sussex.

 Most of these “pink” egg layers are classified as actually laying a light brown or a tan egg.
 The pinkish hue comes from a natural bloom that individual chicken apply over their egg.
 It can also come from the lighting when a photo is taken.

 What Chickens Lay Brown Eggs?
-There are dozens of chicken breeds that lay at least a tan or light brown egg.
+Dozens of chicken breeds lay at least a tan or light brown egg.
 Generally speaking chickens with red ear lobes lay a brown egg.
 Five chicken breeds are known to lay a dark brown egg.
-Dark brown egg layers are Barnevelders, Empordanesas, Marans, Penedesencas, and Welsummer chickens.
+Dark brown egg layers are Barnevelder chickens, Empordanesas, Marans, Penedesencas, and Welsummer chickens.
 The eggs of these breeds are a terracotta, rich, deep brown.
 For more information check out Part II, Which covers the chicken breeds that lay dark eggs.

 Choosing the right chicken breed can be difficult.
 Many people purchase chicks because they are advertised as blue egg laying chicks, but then they lay a pale blue or a green colored egg, leaving them disappointed.
 Continue reading to find out how to choose chicks that will lay blue eggs.

 The more vibrant and clear your eggs are, the more you can sell them for at the market and the more fun you will have!

 The Ameraucana Chicken Is Unique Among Chicken Breeds